emmajanedrews/base-template/_posts/2018-04-03-how-jnos-public-relations-helps-doctors-brand-themselves.md

 date: 2018-04-03 21:32:00
 tags:
 excerpt: >-
-  Today, Jennifer Simpson, owner of Jnos Public Relations, is here today to talk about how she helps doctors brand themselves and create a social media presence.
+  Today, Jennifer Simpson, owner of JNoS Public Relations, is here today to talk about how she helps doctors brand themselves and create a social media presence.
 enclosure: